The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Introduction

-The main goal of this article is to identify a suitable higher jet `regularity' condition (\autoref{defn:weaklyRegular}), so that the sheaf of $\calD$-horizontal maps $\bbR \to M$ satisfying this regularity is microflexible.
-The difficulty lies in proving the local $h$-principle for this class of maps provided the distribution is bracket-generating.
-This is proved in \autoref{thm:jetLifting}.
-Then, applying Gromov's analytic and sheaf-theoretic techniques, the $h$-principle for transverse maps (\autoref{thm:hPrinTrans}) follows by a standard argument.
+The main goal of this article is to identify a suitable higher jet `regularity' condition (\autoref{defn:weaklyRegular}) so that the sheaf of $\mathcal{D}$-horizontal maps $\mathbb{R} \to M$ satisfying this regularity is microflexible.
+The difficulty lies in proving the local $h$-principle for this class of maps provided the distribution is equiregularly bracket-generating (\autoref{defn:equiregular}), which is proved in \autoref{thm:jetLifting}.
+Then, applying Gromov's analytic and sheaf-theoretic techniques, the $h$-principles for transverse maps (\autoref{thm:hPrinTrans}) and for transverse immersions (\autoref{thm:hPrinTransImm}), follow by a standard argument.
 We refer to \cite{gromovBook, eliashbergBook} for the details of this theory.

-The article is organized as follows: In \autoref{sec:bracketGenDist}, we recall some basic notions about bracket generating distributions.
-Then, in \autoref{sec:weakRegularity} we obtain the regularity criterion for maps $\bbR \to M$ horizontal to a bracket-generating distribution and prove the local $h$-principle for such maps.
-Lastly, in \autoref{sec:hPrinTrans} we prove the main $h$-principle.
+The article is organized as follows: In \autoref{sec:bracketGenDist}, we recall some basic notions about bracket-generating distributions.
+Then in \autoref{sec:weakRegularity}, we obtain the regularity criterion for maps $\mathbb{R} \to M$ horizontal to a bracket-generating distribution and prove the local $h$-principle for such maps.
+Lastly, in \autoref{sec:hPrinTrans} we prove the main $h$-principles.